Capture method — Demersal otter trawl

 Capture area — North East Atlantic (FAO 27)

-Stock area — Celtic Sea, west of Ireland, Bay of Biscay
+Stock area — Celtic Sea, west and southwest of Ireland, Bay of Biscay

 Stock detail — 7b-k, 8a, 8b, 8d

 Two species of megrim are landed to west of Britain and in the Bay of Biscay, megrim (Lepidorhombus whiffiagonis) and four-spot megrim (L. boscii).
 The former is more common and the only one assessed.

 Megrim in the Celtic Sea, West of Ireland, and Bay of Biscay is in a very healthy state, at highest ever levels, and for the first-time fishing pressure is within sustainable limits.
 Megrim are mainly caught as part of the targeted fishery for hake, anglerfish, Nephrops and others, and as bycatch in fisheries for demersal species such as cod and haddock.
 Management measures are in place, but as catch limits apply to both species this hinders the ability to prevent overexploitation of either species.
 Trawling can have habitat impacts specifically on the seabed and contribute to high levels of bycatch.
 Demersal otter trawls use doors to hold nets open that penetrate the seabed, resulting in the abrasion of habitat features.